 3.0 MATERIALS OF CONSTRUCTION

 3.1 Insulation Materials for Piping, Fittings, and Valves

 Insulation should be ISO-HT Polyisocyanurate Insulation, nominally 2.5 lb/ft3 manufactured by Dyplast Products.
 Contact Dyplast if higher densities are needed for pipe hangars.
 Physical properties and test data are available on ISO-HT at www.DyplastProducts.com or by calling 305-921-0100.

 On mechanical systems operating above ambient temerpatures, vapor retarders or barriers should not be required.
 Consult a qualified insulation engineer if there is cycling below ambient conditions.

 3.3 Mastics, Sealants, and Adhesives

 In general, solvent and/or water-based joint sealers, mastics, and adhesives may be used in contact with ISO-HT insulation, yet the guidelines of the specific manufacturer and/or the specifier/engineer should be followed.
-Mastics and sealants should remain flexible across the expected temperature range of the application.
-Adhesives must be functional at all anticipated temperatures, as well.
+Mastics, sealants, and adhesives should be designed for anticipated temperatures.

 Typical joint sealers, adhesives, and mastics from Foster Products/Childers can be accessed and evaluated at either: